vitodeploy/docs/introduction/installation.md

 ./vendor/bin/sail artisan user:create {name} {email} {password}
 ```

-Open the the app on your local and use it.
+Vito by default will run on http://localhost:2080.
+You can change the port on your `.env` file.

 [Sail Documentation](https://laravel.com/docs/10.x/sail)